AlyssaCullinan/Python-Analysis-PyScripts/README.md

 ## Overview
 This challenge was completed as part of the [Northwestern University Data Science and Visualization BootCamp](https://bootcamp.northwestern.edu/data/).

-The python file contains code analyzing financial records (PyBank) and election data (PyPoll).
+The python files contains code analyzing financial records (PyBank) and election data (PyPoll).
 PyBank focuses on metrics like total profits/losses, average changes, and identifying fluctuations.
 PyPoll analyzes election data, providing information on voter turnout, candidate performance, and the election winner.

 ## Contents